maybebyte/anthesis/dns-sinkhole.md

 - Lines are sorted (easier to [`diff(1)`](https://man.openbsd.org/diff) that way)

-### Making genblock.pl more useful
+### Making genblock more useful

-Here's a more realistic example that fetches a blocklist and processes it with `genblock.pl`, then writes the output to a file in a format accepted by [unbound(8)](https://man.openbsd.org/unbound).
+Here's a more realistic example that fetches a blocklist and processes it with `genblock`, then writes the output to a file in a format accepted by [unbound(8)](https://man.openbsd.org/unbound).

 	$ ftp -o - https://adaway.org/hosts.txt |
-	> ./genblock.pl -t unbound > blocklist.txt
+	> ./genblock -t unbound > blocklist.txt
 	$ cat blocklist.txt
 	local-zone: "0ce3c-1fd43.api.pushwoosh.com" always_refuse
 	local-zone: "100016075.collect.igodigital.com" always_refuse